 My name is Quddus and I am a progress2work Employment Key Worker.
 I have over 20 years of experience in supporting people into employment and training.
-Over the years I have been involved in supporting several thousand people gaining full time employment and improving their skills.
+Over the years I have been involved in supporting many people gaining full time employment and improving their skills.
 I am passionate about supporting people to better themselves, ideally going in to sustainable employment.

 Hello, I’m Usman and I am a progress2work Employment Key Worker.
 I have a strong background in education and welfare to work sector, working for the likes of North Yorkshire Business Education Partnership, Barnsley College and Ingeus.
 I have vast experience in enterprise and business, working with organisations like Bradford Chamber of Commerce.
 I’m looking forward to using my connections and networking skills to build relationships for the project, so we can widen opportunities for clients and work together with communities to create lasting growth for West Yorkshire.